 Even under the best of circumstances, a career change can be tough.
 And without any relevant or transferrable experience for your new job target, the situation poses an even greater challenge.

 However, for those who like a challenge, consider this process an important learning opportunity.
 A bit of strategy, along with some sacrifice, is likely necessary to successfully change careers.

-7 Ways to Launch a BIG Career Change
+7 Ways to Launch a Big Career Change

 Yes, it can be done!
 These are some proven ways to make a big career leap your new reality.

-1 – Do Your Homework
+1. Do Your Homework

 While much research can take place online, there’s no better way to get the real scoop than finding people who hold the roles you covet.

-2 – Return to the Starting Block
+2. Return to the Starting Block

 Consider, instead, entering your targeted role a few rungs down the ladder from where you currently stand.
 While this likely means a pay cut, the good news is your experience will go a long way toward climbing back up the ranks more quickly than a newbie without an achievement-rich career history.

-3 – Return to School
+3. Return to School

 While education alone will never be a full substitute for hands-on experience, it can go a long way toward closing the gap.

-In addition to allowing you to test the waters with little lost other than your time, volunteering or pro-bono work is, in my view, hands down the best way to get some experience that a future employer will find both relevant and valuable.
-Plus, an employer is much more likely to give you a shot if the cost to them is ZERO!
+In addition to allowing you to test the waters with little lost other than your time, volunteering or pro bono work is, in my view, hands down the best way to get some experience that a future employer will find both relevant and valuable.
+Plus, an employer is much more likely to give you a shot if the cost to them is zero!

-Does a career in Financial Planning & Analysis seem interesting?
-Offer to help a startup or small business to review their finances and expenses to help them identify ways to cut costs.
+Does a career in financial planning and analysis (FP&A) seem interesting?
+Offer to help a startup or small business review their finances and expenses to help them identify ways to cut costs.

-TIP: If you offer to help for free to start, it is unlikely that people will turn you down.
+If you offer to help for free to start, it is unlikely that people will turn you down.

-Full disclosure – the FP&A example is a true story.
+Full disclosure: the FP&A example is a true story.
 I was recently approached by a friend looking to make a pivot.
 By analyzing my business expenses, she will hopefully help me save some money in exchange for providing her with some relevant experience.
 A win-win!

-5 – Get Creative When it Comes to Your Job Hunt
+5. Get Creative When It Comes to Your Job Hunt

 When you haven’t been in your targeted industry, or if you haven’t held a role that aligns with your current career aspirations, your resume will fare much worse.
-This is because Applicant Tracking System (ATS) software is in play on job boards.
+This is because applicant tracking system (ATS) software is in play on job boards.

 Programmed to look for specific keywords, in the world of online applications, the resume with the most keywords wins.
 The bottom line?
-A career changer resume will never have as many keywords as someone with relevant experience.
+A career-changer resume will never have as many keywords as someone with relevant experience.

 With a good recommendation from a current employee and the feel of a good fit with the employer’s culture, employers will even overlook lack of experience or qualifications if they like the referred employee.

-6 – Prepare Your Career Marketing Collateral
+6. Prepare Your Career Marketing Collateral

-When making the move to a brand-new career, your cover letter needs to explain your desire to change, and how the leap to the new career is logical for you.
+When making the move to a new career, your cover letter needs to explain your desire to change and how the leap to the new career is logical for you.

-Lastly, your LinkedIn summary should acknowledge that your path has been non-linear or non-conventional and make a powerful case for how your passion for this new role is worth the risk to others.
+Lastly, your LinkedIn summary should acknowledge that your path has been nonlinear or nonconventional and make a powerful case for how your passion for this new role is worth the risk to others.

 In other words, tell your story and make it compelling.

-7 – Practice Patience
+7. Practice Patience

 A major career change may not be easy to accomplish, but consider the consequences of continuing in your current career.